Newly licensed driver plate: Hong Kong

 In Hong Kong, a person is allowed to apply for a learners' licence for private cars, light good vehicles, motorcycles and motor tricycles once he or she has reached 18 years old.
-For learners' licence of other vehicle classes, applicants must be over 21 years old and hold a valid full driving licence for three years or a probational driving licence for one year followed by a two-year period holding a full driving licence.
+For learners' licence of other vehicle classes, applicants must be over 21 years old and hold a valid full driving licence or a probationary driving license for one year.
 Holders of a learners' licence in Hong Kong must be accompanied by a licensed driving instructor (except for people driving motorcycles and motor tricycles) and must display L-plates at front and rear of the vehicle while driving.
 The L-plate is printed red on a white background with an alphabet "L" and a Chinese character "學", which literally means "learning".

 A one-year probationary period has been applied to newly qualified motorcycle drivers since 2000 and to private car/light goods vehicle drivers since 2009.
 During the probationary period, drivers must display a red P-plate at the front and back of the car, must not exceed a speed of 70 km/h if the speed limit of the road is higher than 70 km/h, and must not use the rightmost lane on expressways having three or more lanes.
 Motorcycle riders may not carry passengers during the probational period.
 A driver who commits a minor traffic offence during the probationary period will see his period extended by six months, and a second minor offence or a single serious offence will cancel the license entirely, forcing him to retake the driving test for another probationary licence.
 Drivers who complete the probationary period without committing any offences are eligible for a full-class driving licence.
-Licences for all other classes of vehicles require the applicant to have held a full private car/light goods vehicle driving licence for at least two years.
+Licences for all other classes of vehicles require the applicant to finish his probationary period.